chrisavl/hatman/README.md

 Statman keys are flattened and join with a space, e.g {my, key} to "my key".

+Pretty much a carbon copy of [newrelic-erlang](https://github.com/wooga/newrelic-erlang).

 ## Configuration

 Your stathat `ez_key` needs to be set as an application environment variable for the `hatman` app.

+You may also explicitly whitlist stats by setting the `whitelist` application environment variable for the `hatman` app.
+If the whitelist is `undefined` all metrics are sent to stathat.

+So an example config would be something like this:

+    > application:get_env(hatman, ez_key).
+    {ok, "stathat@example.org"}.
+    > application:get_env(hatman, whitelist).
+    {ok, [{db, write_latency}, {db, read_latency}, <<"some_other_statman_key">>]}.

+To get started and configuring which polling function to use, do this:

+    application:start(hatman).
+    PollFun = fun hatman_statman:poll/1.
+    hatman_poller:start_link(PollFun).

+To test that hatman works, do this:

+    hatman_stathat:ez_json(EzKey, hatman_stathat:sample_stats()).

+## Extending hatman

+I only need it for statman but if you get your metrics from some other tool it should be fairly easy to plug in your on poll function which formats your data for stathat.
+Check out how formating is done in `hatman_statman.erl`.